mblwhoi/drupal_faceted_search/README.txt

 **************

 This module is undergoing development.
 It might not be a good idea to use it on a production site.
+The provided features and API might still change without warning.

-The interface still has some rough edges, but should work pretty well.
+The user interface still has some rough edges, but should work pretty well.

 Although this code uses some object-oriented programming, it is still compatible with PHP 4 at the moment.